 The Company has a contract with the characteristics of a financial lease, which has been accounted for as established in IFRS 16 Leases.
 Finance leases are leases where the lessor transfers substantially all the risks and rewards incidental to ownership of the asset to the lessee.
-Contracts that do not meet the requeriments of a financial lease are classified as operating leases, that is, they take place when the lessor retains an important part of the risks and advantages derived from the ownership of the assets leased.
+Contracts that do not meet the requirements of a finance lease are classified as operating leases, i.e. a lease is an operating lease whenever the lessor retains a significant part of the risks and rewards incidental to ownership of the leased assets.